verespej/blueprint-project-backend/BLUEPRINT.md

 I included a light rules engine to make automations flexible.
 It should be relatively easy to add new types of automations and triggering events.

 If I were to spend additional time, I'd work on items in [TODO.md](./TODO.md).
-I think a good next step would be deployment because it doesn't feel like there much point of this app if it only runs locally.
+I think a good next step would be deployment because it doesn't feel like there's much of a point to this app if it only runs locally.

 There's a lot that needs to be addressed to reach an acceptable deployed state.
 These are the first 3 things I'd work on: